dimuthuh28/Hacktml_p2/README.md

 Now, you can access the project by navigating to `http://localhost:3000/` in your web browser.

-## Database Setup & Configuration

-The database is set up using **MongoDB**.
-To ensure that you have the correct data for testing, use the database dump provided in the `db_dump` folder.

-1. Import the dump into your MongoDB instance using the `mongorestore` command:

-`mongorestore --uri="mongodb://localhost:27017" db_dump/`

-2. The MongoDB collections are automatically populated with test data.

 ## Assumptions Made During Development

 -   **User Authentication**: Users can sign up and log in using email/password.
-No third-party authentication is integrated (e.g., Google or Facebook login).
+No third-party authentication (e.g., Google or Facebook login) is integrated.
--   **Player Budget**: A fixed budget is set for users to select players for their fantasy teams.
+-   **Player Budget**: Users select players for their fantasy teams using a fixed budget.
--   **Team Size**: Each fantasy team has a 11 of players.
+-   **Team Size**: Each fantasy team has 11 players.
 -   **Player Performance Data**: The project uses static player performance data for testing.
 In a real-world scenario, this would be dynamically fetched from external APIs.
 -   **Leaderboard**: Points are calculated based on overall performance, and the leaderboard is updated accordingly.